Pentagon weapons buyer sees tough choices from tight budgets

 “You have to look at weapons on their value to the war fighter and a system like the F-35, which is a high-cost system comparatively, is a very high-value system,” he said.

-Kendall said the Pentagon was keeping a close watch on China’s military modernization and its “fairly aggressive investments” in anti-access and area denial technologies.
+Kendall said the Pentagon was keeping a close watch on China’s military modernisation and its “fairly aggressive investments” in anti-access and area denial technologies.

 “I‘m concerned, with our declining budgets, that we keep pace,” he said.
 “We’ve relied on technological superiority for decades now as one of the fundamental things that sets our military apart.
 I do see that’s not assured given the investments being made by China as well as other powers.”